 In many ways I have come full circle back to helping people and living with no roots, back to being Graham Phoenix, but in between I have developed a rich life and a deep understanding of myself and how I relate to others.
 I have spent my life communicating with the result that I have an enormous circle of friends and colleagues who love what I do.

 Living in uncertainty is the experience I have of life.
 As a man, having the courage to be vulnerable is a challenge I accept.

 This experience is one that many men aspire to.
-‘Male eXperience’ is here to help you find and fully embrace it.
+I am here to help you find and fully embrace your experience.
 It is within you already waiting to be released.